jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   * Questions go here

 ### - Podcast Questions

+Listen to the FLOSS podcast number 88 with [Linus Torvalds - http://twit.tv/show/floss-weekly/88](http://twit.tv/show/floss-weekly/88 "FLOSS Linus Torvald")

+  *  ~6:32 Who is Linus Torvalds?
+  *  ~6:54 Where did he create Linux?
+  *  ~7:30 What did Unix have that other operating systems didn't at that time?
+  *  ~10:02 Within a few months of Linux first release roughly how many people were interested in Linux?
+  *  ~10:30 About what month and what year did this happen?
+  *  ~10:40-13:30 What was the initial inspiration to create the Linux Kernal as an open source project?
+  *  ~13:30-14:00 Why was it licensed under the GPL license?
-  * URL to Linux Torlvals podcast
+  *  ~20:48 Why didn't Linus want to work for a Linux company?
+  *  ~41:00 More than the technology hurdle what else is needed to get into Linux Kernel Development?
+  *  ~46:10 What is the way to become a great programmer?
+  *  ~51:17 What is Linus' farewell message to the audience?

 ### - Lab

-  * Download the Linux and BSD based distors below and install them in VirtualBox.
-Use the VirtualBox screenshot tool for taking screen shots within a virtual machine.
-The images are saved to / / / /.
+  * You will need to some research and find the download links for the Linux and BSD based distors below and install them in VirtualBox.
+Complete the install and launch a text editor and type your name, the name of the Linux distro, and the message "Hello World."
+Assume each instance listed below is 64-bit version.

     + Debian Based
-        - Ubuntu 15.04 Desktop 64-bit
+        - Ubuntu 15.04 Desktop edition
-        - Linux Mint 17 64-bit
+        - Linux Mint 17
-        - XUbuntu 15.04 Desktop 64-bit
-        - Lubuntu 15.04 Desktop 64-bit
+        - Lubuntu 15.04 Desktop edition
+        - gNewSense 3.1
+        - Debian 8

     + Red Hat Based
         - Fedora 21
         - Fedora 22
-        - Centos 7.x
+        - Centos 7
         - One Fedora spin of your choice

     + BSD based
+        - FreeBSD 10.2
+        - OpenBSD 5.7